ayoub-z/Recommendation_Engine/README.md

 - Content_filtering takes around ~5-10 minutes to generate and insert the data for all products.
-- Collaborative_filtering takes around ~3 minutes generate and insert the data per individual profile.
+- Collaborative_filtering takes around ~3 minutes to generate and insert the data per individual profile.